Ryan Murphy Marshals Star Cast for 'Boys in the Band' Broadway Revival

 Added Stone: "Everything has changed.
 And nothing has changed."

 Also featured in the cast will be Robin de Jesus, Brian Hutchison, Michael Benjamin Washington and Tuc Watkins.
-The role of "Cowboy," a hunky hustler presented by one of the guests as a gift to birthday boy Harold (played by Quinto), remains to be cast.
+The role of "Cowboy," a hunky hustler presented by one of the guests as a gift to birthday boy Harold (played by Quinto) will be played by Charlie Carver.

 The play will run in a limited 15-week engagement at Broadway's Booth Theatre, beginning performances April 30.
 An official opening night has yet to be set.
 However, given that the first preview comes after the April 26 eligibility cutoff for this season's Tony Awards, the revival will not be a contender until 2019.